Hoo Pang Ron

-Hoo Pang Ron (许邦荣 (許邦榮, Khó͘ Pang-êng, Xǔ Bāngróng); born 29 March 1998) is a Malaysian badminton player.
+Hoo Pang Ron (许邦荣 (Xǔ Bāngróng); born 29 March 1998) is a Malaysian badminton player.
 He began to play badminton at the age of ten, and started competing or playing competitively when he was eighteen.
-Paired with Cheng Su Yin, he entered the mixed doubles top 20 of the BWF world ranking in 26 November 2024.
+Paired with Cheng Su Yin, he reached his highest mixed doubles world ranking of 13 on 11 March 2025.

 Personal life

 Hoo is the younger brother of Vivian Hoo, a professional badminton player.